Niagara Health System | Infrastructure Ontario

 Mechanical Engineering | Electrical Engineering | Communications Design

 KEY SCOPE ELEMENTS

 Mechanical Engineering | Electrical Engineering

 KEY SCOPE ELEMENTS

 Mechanical Engineering | Electrical Engineering | ICAT Design | Security Design

 KEY SCOPE ELEMENTS

-Image courtesy of Google Maps
+Image and video courtesy of Porter Airlines.

 KEY SCOPE ELEMENTS